Exorcism and Exorcism Movie

 Those who make a pact with Satan or attend Satanic services or rituals.

-Those who use alcohol or mind changing drugs such as LSD, cocaine, marijuana.
+Those who use or abuse alcohol or mind changing drugs such as LSD, cocaine, marijuana (see Smoking and Drugs).
+If someone tells you using drugs is ok--run away from them.

 Those who have an abortion.

-You can renounce a spirit through personal deliverance prayers but in order for you to achieve freedom you must be spiritually prepared by making a commitment to God.
-You must stop any sinful acts (see Ten Commandments) and confess your sins.
-Before you can renounce evil in your life you must want to change and follow God where ever he leads you.
+You can renounce a spirit through personal deliverance prayers (see Exorcism Prayers) but in order for you to achieve freedom you must be spiritually prepared by making a commitment to God.
+You must stop any and all sinful acts (see Spiritual Information You Must Know About to be Saved and Ten Commandments) and confess your sins.
+If you don't stop leading a sinful life, being temporally freed from the might of the devil for a little while while on earth will benefit you absolutely nothing in the end--and for eternity.
+Before you can renounce evil in your life you must want to change and follow God where ever He leads you.

 The Extraordinary Activities of Satan Defined - The following is taken from Fr.
 Gabriele Amorth's second book "An Exorcist More Stories."
 Fr.
 Amorth's book is published by IGNATIUS released in 2002.
 Fr.
 Amorth is a member of the Vatican II Sect.
 The boundaries between one category and another are not clear-cut, because there is a lot of mingling and compounding of symptoms.